robloo/SymbolIconManager/Source/Data/ReadMe.md

 For information on icon mapping files see [Icon Mapping](https://github.com/robloo/SymbolIconManager/blob/main/Docs/IconMapping.md).

+Note that the most important glyph sources (Fluent UI System and Line Awesome) are copied directly into this repository.
+This was not always the case; however, it became necessary due to the high number of breaking changes upstream.
+It was only possible to rebuild fonts for a short period of time until the build process would break and all source glyph data links and mappings would have to be updated to build fonts again.

+This was not only unstable, but unmaintanable long-term.
+Therefore, all important glyph sources (SVG files) are now part of this repository.
+This ensures this repository alone can be cloned and fonts built exactly as they were before using local files reguardless of changes upstream.
+In sort, the font build process is now stable and fonts can still be built even if the source repositories go dark.

 ---

 This folder contains raw icon set data files used by the application.
 Data is commonly gathered from third party sources.
 A list of individual data files is given in the below table.